6 Best Tips for Managing Both an In-House and Remote Team

 ✅ Task management.
 In order to establish a smooth workflow, you need to get a project management tool that will help you oversee all the activities.
 Such applications usually look like a dashboard (for example, Trello), where team members can manage their tasks and set deadlines.
 Such tools eliminate micromanagement and allow you to see the whole picture of what is going on with the project.
 They can also help to manage the projects as a whole much quicker – think of Asana, Basecamp, Jira, or ClickUp as examples.

 ✅ Time tracking.
 The more productive your team is, the higher is their success rate.
 But to achieve good results they have to know how to manage and utilize their time properly.
-Time tracking apps such as Everhour can help to nail that task.
+A time tracker such as Everhour can help to nail that task.

 🕕 Align your working schedules